surlabs/GeoGebraForILIAS/README.md

 ### Installation steps

-**In case that the previous plugin srGeoGebra is installed in your platform, remove the code within Customizing/global/plugins/Services/COPage/PageComponent/srGeoGebra without uninstalling it**
+If the srGeoGebra plugin is installed on your platform, **remove the code found under Customizing/.../srGeoGebra but do not uninstall the plugin itself.**

 1. Create subdirectories, if necessary for Customizing/global/plugins/Services/COPage/PageComponent/ or run the following script fron the ILIAS root